Zasada94/available-cars/README.md

 - filtering and sorting through array of cars.
 - filtering with availability, autoamtic gearbox and city.
 - sorting by most or least expensive ones.
+- searching through cars title, description and other characteristics.

 ## Screens
 ![Screenshot](./assets/img/screenshots/1.PNG)